Mastering IT Contract Reviews: A Guide for Technology Leaders

 So before you hit “send” to Legal, ask yourself:

-when performance slips, and exit cleanly if I need to?
+Can I manage this vendor day-to-day, hold them accountable when performance slips, and exit cleanly if I need to?

 If the answer isn’t yes, you’re not ready to sign.